 By reconnecting the story it becomes easier to show children that Lent is a time of preparation and getting ready for the excitement of Easter, when Jesus died and rose again to make our relationship with God right again.

 The 40acts challenge contains a full set of resources and activities to use with children.
 There are specially written activities for use in a family setting, as well as a comprehensive set of lessons, activities and assemblies to use in schools.
-You get access to all these resources for free when you sign up for the challenge here.
+You get access to all these resources for free from this page.

 An easy activity which can help children understand the idea of sacrifice during Lent is to donate some of their old clothes or toys to a charity or someone else who needs them more.
 This Lent prayer for children can be prayed them when giving up their things for others.